 Upon the film’s release, the ever-crabby Bosley Crowther of The New York Times dismissed Durbin’s acting, stating that “[she] is merely adequate in her role.”
 I disagree.

 Throughout the film, Durbin’s rendering of the Garbo-Dietrich fallen woman shtick feels askew—but intentionally so.
 Because of its awkwardness, its unexpectedness, her performance is simply perfect.
 We’re watching something we’ve come to see as pure—Durbin and her image—being unmercifully sullied.
-Durbin never abandons the wholesome, radiantly loving vibe that she channelled in all those musicals… which makes the occasional low-life mannerisms that Jackie’s acquired all the more unsettling and perverse.
+Durbin never abandons the wholesome, radiantly loving vibe that she channelled in all those musicals… which makes the occasional low-life mannerisms that Jackie’s acquired all the more unsettling and jarring.

 The cuts back and forth between the pure, fresh-faced Abigail of the flashbacks to the faux-vamp Jackie of the present make us realize the silliness of her charade.
 Jackie’s tough babe act only points to the saccharine motive behind her degradation: atoning for not being a good enough wife.
 She’s internalized every victim-blaming message beaten into her brain until she wholeheartedly accepts her victimization.